Mushymato/MiscMapActionsProperties/README.md

 - Add some light rays to the map
 - `T` uses `LooseSprites/LightRays`, as seen in island forest
 - Otherwise, supply a valid texture asset name

-### Data/Locations CustomFields

-#### mushymato.MMAP/HoeDirt.texture: \<texture\>

-- Location CustomFields, for use in places with tillable soil.
-- Changes the appearance of tilled soil in that location.
-- Texture should follow vanilla format of 3 sets of 16 tiles: tilled, watered overlay, paddy overlay
-- See `[CP] Vulkan Farm Cave` and `[PIF] Vulkan Cave` for example.

 ### Data/Buildings Metadata